-To configure a single controller using CLI involves the following processes:
+To configure a controller pair using CLI involves the following processes:

 - Configure Controller Settings.

 - Restart the Controller.

 - Set Time and Verify All Commands.

 - Plug in the FC Cable and Verify Connections.

 - Repeat Procedure for Each Host Adapter.

+- Verify Installation.

-1. Enter a SHOW THIS command to verify the node ID:
+- 1. Enter a SHOW THIS command to verify the node ID: